anmolksachan/X-Ray-Reveal-Hidden-Bookmarklets/README.md

 ## X-Ray & Reveal Hidden Bookmarklets

-A pair of lightweight JavaScript bookmarklets to instantly reveal, enable, and interact with elements that authors have hidden, disabled, or otherwise blocked on a web page—without breaking the site’s layout.
+A lightweight JavaScript bookmarklets to instantly reveal, enable, and interact with elements that authors have hidden, disabled, or otherwise blocked on a web page—without breaking the site’s layout.
 Perfect for bug bounty hunters, penetration testers, QA engineers, or curious developers.

 ---